Capita (OTCMKTS:CTAGY) Hits New 52-Week Low at $1.66

-Capita plc (OTCMKTS:CTAGY – Get Rating) reached a new 52-week low during trading on Monday .
-The company traded as low as $1.66 and last traded at $1.66, with a volume of 0 shares.
+Capita plc (OTCMKTS:CTAGY – Get Rating)’s share price hit a new 52-week low on Monday .
+The stock traded as low as $1.66 and last traded at $1.66, with a volume of 0 shares.
 The stock had previously closed at $1.66.

 Capita Company Profile (OTCMKTS:CTAGY)